 Spring Yard Maintenance

 Spring is when you'll want to fertilize around your trees, shrubs and gardens and add a layer of mulch in flower beds and around trees and shrubs.
 Once the ground has thawed and the snow is gone, you can add fertilizer to your lawn.
 You can also dethatch your lawn to help improve grass growth and water absorption.
-Spring is the perfect time to seed your lawn and treat it with a weed killer if needed.
+Late spring is the perfect time to seed and fertilize your warm-season turfgrass lawn, applying a weed killer if needed.
 Don't forget to inspect your lawn mower and other lawn tools and perform any needed repairs or tune ups because you'll need them once the plants and grass start to grow.